pkdone/practical-mongodb-aggregations-book/src/advert.md

-# ADVERT: Book Version To Purchase
+# ADVERT: Hardcopy Available To Purchase

 As part of the official MongoDB Inc. series of books, called _MongoDB Press_, paper and downloadable versions of this book are published by [Packt](https://www.packtpub.com/).
 The Packt version of the book includes extra information on some topics and two additional example chapters.